HenryMaguire/dimer-code/README.md

 - Check in the Notes/Images folder for default plots of dynamics and spectra, or alternatively use the data files in DATA to plot your own.

 # Bugs
+- Electronic Lindblad does not work at the moment.
+Agrees with neither the other two theories or the non-canonical thermal state (not accounting for RC bath).

 # To do:
+- Incorporate excitation number restriction into the non-secular and secular equations.
 - Test across many parameter regimes.
 - Create a module which loads up datafiles and turns them into good pandas dataframes